IRS De Minimis Safe Harbor Election:The Complete Guide for Small Businesses

 Filing Requirement: Automatic but subject to limits

-Pro Tip: Many small businesses use both De Minimis and Section 179 depending on purchase size.
+Pro Tip: Many small businesses use both De Minimis and Section 179, applying the de minimis election to lower-cost items and Section 179 to larger equipment investments.

 FAQ on De Minimis Safe Harbor Rule: